Each of us has a story to share

 My creativity began at a young age: I became very creative in finding ways to keep myself entertained.
 It’s a period in my life that I smile at now, while shaking my head remembering the unusual and adventurous times we had.

 Flaming Fire: Fire took our home there in the woods when I was about 15.
-We were all in town 60 miles away, except for my Dad who had to sit helpless and watch it burn to the ground.
+We were all in town 60 miles away, except for my Dad who had to sit helplessly and watch it burn to the ground.
 He tried to signal for help by shooting off his shotgun, but to no avail, and when you are in the middle of nowhere, there is little you can do.
 The kerosene/gas light was the cause.
 We lost every material thing, except the clothes on our backs.
 However, we were all unharmed.
 My parents were extremely strong, resourceful, and determined to keep it all together and go forward like we didn’t miss a beat.

-The one room cabin: After that, we crossed our driveway to a little one room cabin, with only four walls.
+The one-room cabin: After that, we crossed our driveway to a little one-room cabin, with only four walls.
 This cabin we used to play house in when we were a little younger, would now be our home for many years.
 Five people now shared a small space.
 (My oldest sister had since moved on).
 Dad was very clever in the way he designed it to fit all of us.

 Character and strength were built: As a young teen, I learned to use my imagination to survive and thrive.
 It built more strength and character in me than I still even realize today.
 I am so grateful for this period of my life.